Seneca–Cayuga Nation: History

 The current Seneca–Cayuga Nation is chartered as a Federal Corporation under the Act of June 26, 1936, by which Oklahoma encouraged the tribes to reorganize their governments.

 On May 15, 2014, the U.S. Department of Interior, Bureau of Indian Affairs, Miami Agency conducted a referendum election to change the Constitution and Bylaws at the request of the Seneca-Cayuga Tribe of Oklahoma Business Committee.
-As a result of this referendum, the members voted to change the name to the Seneca–Cayuga Nation.
+As a result of this referendum, the citizens voted to change the name to the Seneca–Cayuga Nation.